Drones Disrupt Wildfire Fighting Efforts Across the U.S.

 The Role of Drones in Wildfire Management

 While drones can be a nuisance when flown irresponsibly, they also have the potential to be a valuable tool in wildfire management.
-Drones equipped with thermal imaging cameras can help detect hotspots and monitor the spread of wildfires.
+Drones equipped with thermal imaging cameras can help firefighters detect hotspots and monitor the spread of wildfires.
 However, when flown without proper authorization, they can pose a significant risk to firefighting efforts.

 DroneXL’s Take